Natural Sciences and Engineering Research Council (NSERC) of Canada

 An Expression of Interest will include:

-- A draft letter (two-three pages) addressed to the VPR which outlines how you/your nominee meets the criteria outlined on the program website
+- A draft letter (two-three pages) addressed to the VPR which outlines how you/your nominee meets the criteria of the award;

-- an up-to-date CV (up to 10 pages) for nominee (and each member of the team, if applicable)
+- An up-to-date CV (up to 10 pages) of the nominee (and co-applicants, if applicable); and